ntno/mkdocs-terminal/documentation/docs/configuration/extensions/index.md

   [Python Markdown]: https://python-markdown.github.io/extensions/
   [PyMdown Extensions]: https://facelessuser.github.io/pymdown-extensions/

-## Supported Extensions
+## Suggested Extensions

-The following extensions are all supported by Terminal for MkDocs and therefore strongly recommended.
+The following extensions have been confirmed to work with Terminal for MkDocs and are strongly recommended.
 Click on each extension to learn about its purpose and
 configuration:

 <!-- - [Abbreviations]